 The Brown Eyed Baker is back sharing her recipe for soft pretzel and beer caramels made with your favorite Pilsener for a salty sweet treat.

 - 1 12-oz. bottle of craft beer, divided (author used a local Pilsner)

 - 1 cup light brown sugar

 - Wax paper for wrapping

-- In a small saucepan, bring 1 cup of the beer to a simmer and cook until reduced and syrupy, about 20 minutes.
+- To make these beer caramels, in a small saucepan, bring 1 cup of Pilsener to a simmer and cook until reduced and syrupy, about 20 minutes.
 This will yield about 1 teaspoon of concentrated beer flavoring.
 Set aside.

 - Note: caramels must be wrapped or they will lose their shape.